mikesir87/blog.mikesir87.io/_posts/2022-01-21-creating-tenant-node-pools-with-karpenter.md

   - A `NoSchedule` taint with key `node-pool` and value `pool-b`
   - A label with key `node-pool` and value `pool-b`

 The taint prevents kube-scheduler from scheduling pods onto the node unless the pod specifically says its ok using a toleration.
-The label lets us force the pod onto the node using a nodeSelector or podAffinity.
+The label lets us force the pod onto the node using a nodeSelector or nodeAffinity.

 So... how do we do this using Karpenter?
 Assuming you followed one of the [Getting Started guides](https://karpenter.sh/docs/getting-started/), we can define PoolA with the following Provisioner: